BerkeleyLab/oled/README.md

 See [LICENSE](LICENSE.md).

-True-type and bitmap versions of the _Robot_ and _Font Awesome_ fonts are included for demonstration purposes.
+True-type and bitmap versions of the _Roboto_ and _Font Awesome_ fonts are included for demonstration purposes.
 Both are licensed under [Apache 2.0](font/LICENSE-2.0.txt).

 The bitmap-font engine in `lv_font.c` was taken from the LVGL project and is under a MIT license.